Michael Forsyth, Baron Forsyth of Drumlean

 He is Chairman of Secure Trust Bank, and a Director of J&J Denholm and of Denholm Logistics Ltd. He was a director and Chairman of Hyperion Insurance Group until its merger with RKH Group in 2015.
 A former Deputy Chairman of JPMorgan UK and Evercore Partners International, he was knighted in 1997 and appointed to the House of Lords in 1999.
 He is a member of the Privy Council and served on the Development Boards of the Royal Society and the National Portrait Gallery.
 He is also a past president of the Royal Highland and Agricultural Society of Scotland.

 He was appointed for a second term to the House of Lords' Economic Affairs Committee in 2015, and as its chairman following the election in 2017.
 He was elected as Chairman of the Association of Conservative Peers in September 2021 (the House of Lords' equivalent to the House of Commons' 1922 Committee).
+Forsyth was appointed the chair of the Financial Services Regulation Committee in 2024.
 He is president of the Steamboat Association of Great Britain.